powersync-ja/powersync-kotlin/PowerSyncKotlin/README.md

 # PowerSync Native Swift SDK

-This is what is used to generate the Native Swift SDK using the Kotlin Multiplatform SDK with [SKIE](https://skie.touchlab.co/).
-Further details about this configuration can be found in our blog [here](https://www.powersync.com/blog/using-kotlin-multiplatform-with-kmmbridge-and-skie-to-publish-a-native-swift-sdk).
+The PowerSync Swift SDK is currently generated from this Kotlin Multiplatform SDK using the API tool [SKIE](https://skie.touchlab.co/).
+This folder contains the artifacts required for this.

-We recommend the [Supabase Todo List Demo](https://github.com/powersync-ja/powersync-kotlin-swift-demo) app as a starting point for using the Swift SDK.
-See the README for details to run it.
+See the [Swift SDK Reference](https://docs.powersync.com/client-sdk-references/swift) for more details.